 The purpose of this Blog is to post once a week on the current market events, legislation, trends that will affect the regional and local real estate market.
 I will not be discussing presidential tweets, political debates, or what each invited guest had for dinner at the White House.
 This Blog will focus on data, analytics, legislation, and experiences that are pertinent to our real estate economy in Northern California and throughout the Central Valley.
 I will cover topics such as AB1482 (the proposed CA blanket Rent Control Act) along with overviews of rents, prices, how to use technology in your real estate business, and so much more.
 I’ll also discuss various asset classes such as apartments, retail, industrial, mobile home parks, and self-storage.

 My goal is to provide relevant content so that private and family-owned real estate companies can make educated decisions based on facts, not emotion.
 Every market is cyclical and each cycle is different which makes it so important to research the actual data and not listen to all the noise you’re bombarded with on the news.
 Previously, I missed countless opportunities because I did not attend local investor meetings or research the factual data and trends.
 I don’t want to miss these opportunities anymore which is why I’m dedicating myself to delivering the facts.
-I’m mastering my craft of real estate and delivering my results to those that won’t to grow as well.
+I’m mastering my craft of real estate and delivering my results to those that want to grow.
 I’d like to anticipate the next market cycle and not focus on the past but what is coming.
 The great Wayne Gretzky said “I skate to where the puck is going to be, not to where it has been.”

 See, I too grew up in a small business!
 I’m the son of Mexican immigrants who came to this country with very little seeking better opportunities.
 My parents started a roofing company with very little money when I was a young boy.
 With lots of stress, tough times, droughts, and feast or famine cycles they persevered.
 The company grew exponentially which allowed my folks to start investing in real estate.